Afreda323/Go-Lambda-Contact-Form/README.md

 ### Usage

-Intall Serverless, [follow the installation instructions here](https://serverless.com/blog/anatomy-of-a-serverless-app/#setup).
+Install Serverless, [follow the installation instructions here](https://serverless.com/blog/anatomy-of-a-serverless-app/#setup).
 Requires at least version v1.26 or later as that's the version that comes with Golang support.
 You'll also need to [install Go](https://golang.org/doc/install) and it's dependency manager, [dep](https://github.com/golang/dep).

 When both of those tasks are done, cd into your `GOPATH` (more than likely ~/go/src/) and clone this project into that folder.
 Then cd into the resulting folder and compile the source with `make`: